AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 impact of motivation and attention on patterns of neural activity.

-During imaging sessions (but not during training), stimulus presentations are randomly omitted with a 5% probability resulting in an extended gray screen period between two presentations of the same stimulus, disrupting the expected cadence of stimulus presentations.
-The change and pre-change stimulus presentations were never omitted.
-Running speed, pupil diameter, licking, and reward delivery were measured concurrent with 2-photon imaging of neural activity.
+During imaging sessions (but not during training), stimulus presentations are randomly omitted with a 5% probability, resulting in an extended gray screen period between two presentations of the same stimulus and disrupting the expected cadence of stimulus presentations.
+The change and pre-change stimulus presentations are never omitted.
+Running speed, pupil diameter, licking, and reward delivery are measured and aligned to neural activity traces.

 .. image:: /_static/visual_behavior_2p/data_streams.png
    :align: center